CoderDojo/htmlgamedev/penaltyshootout/006 Save the shoot/readme.md

 * Explain if / else statements?
 * How do you add an __OR__ condition inside your if statement?
 * How do you return a value from a function?
+* How do you share css styling for two html tags?